Yandex Cloud

 service=managed-mongodb → name=disk.free_bytes → host=* → resource_id=* → resource_type=cluster.

-• Condition: Set the Less than or equals condition for the size of free disk space to trigger an alert.
+• Condition: Set the Less than or equals condition for free disk space that will trigger the alert.

 Storage size, GB Alarm Warning